vezznay123/boots-docs-main/docs/Product/Content Publishing/Template/article-components.md

 ### Reviewer Reference and Bio Link (If Applicable)
 - If the article is reviewed by a subject matter expert or editor, display their name and role.
 - Provide a hyperlink to the reviewer’s profile or biography page to establish credibility and transparency.

+### Article Tags Navigation (Pill Design)
+- Display article tags in a **pill design** beneath the article content.
+- Each tag should act as a hyperlink, taking users to the respective tag’s article page.
+- Use clear, distinct styling for the pills (e.g., rounded borders, muted background colours).

+### Related Article Carousel
+- Add a **horizontal carousel** at the bottom of the article to display related articles.
+- Include the following in each related article card:
+  - Thumbnail image (use `loading="lazy"` for optimisation).
+  - Title and a short excerpt or estimated reading time.
+  - A hyperlink to the related article page.
+- Ensure carousel navigation is smooth and user-friendly (e.g., arrow controls or swipe functionality).

 ### Structured Data (Schema.org Markup)
 Where possible, support these elements with structured data for enhanced search visibility and richer search results.
 For instance: